Where The Parties Stand#NOTINMYONTARIO

 - Provide an accessibility tax incentive for small businesses to help small businesses modify their facilities to accommodate people with disabilities.

-According to the budget, the Liberal Party is committed to do the following if re-elected:
+The Liberal Party is committed to do the following if re-elected:

 Starting in 2018, Ontario will invest an additional $1.8 billion over three years to expand services for people who have an intellectual or developmental disability.
 Among the things that will be funded are: